-Attack On Titan (Part 1) - Limited Edition (Blu-ray)
+Attack On Titan (Part 1) Limited Edition

 Features: Chibi Theatre feature, ~1-hour making-of featurette, and a few audio commentaries.